BaobabHealthTrust/nlims_controller/README.md

       ```

 ### Contribution
 We are very much willing to have your contributions.
-Contact [BHT](http://baobabhealth.org/) software development team at developers@bht-mw.org for such arrangements.
+Contact BHT software development team @ developers@bht-mw.org for such arrangements.

 ### Issues
+Issues with the system can be logged on directy here on [git](https://github.com/BaobabHealthTrust/nlims_data_syncroniser/issues).
+You can also contact BHT software support team @ bhtsupport@bht-mw.org.

 ### License